 Preparation:

-Put the herbs in a large saucepan with 1.5 liters of water and bring to the boil.
-Add the lentils to the boiling water, cook for 30-40 minutes and then strain through a sieve.
-Pick out the herb stalks.
+Place the herbs in a large pot with 1.5 liters of water and bring to a boil.
+Add the lentils to the boiling water, cook for 30-40 minutes, and then drain through a sieve.
+Remove the herb stems.

-Preheat the oven to 200 degrees, place the ham slices on a baking tray lined with baking paper and bake for about 10 minutes until crispy.
-If necessary, dab off excess fat.
+Preheat the oven to 200 degrees Celsius, place the ham slices on a baking sheet lined with parchment paper, and bake for about 10 minutes until crispy.
+Pat off any excess fat if necessary.

-Quarter the figs, place in an ovenproof dish or place on a baking tray, drizzle with a little olive oil, honey and orange juice and then bake on the top rail for 10 minutes.
+Quarter the figs, place them in an ovenproof dish or on a baking sheet, drizzle with a little olive oil, honey, and orange juice, and then bake on the top rack for 10 minutes.
 If you're lucky, a fine layer of caramel will form...

-Wash and dry the arugula and basil and place on a large plate.
-Place the lukewarm lentils on top and crumble the cheese over them.
-Spread the figs on top and garnish with the baked ham.
+Wash the arugula and basil, shake dry, and place them on a large plate.
+Top with the lukewarm lentils and crumble the cheese over them.
+Scatter the figs over the top and garnish with the baked ham.

-Our conclusion: This salad simply blew us away with its colorful bouquet of aromas: rocket and allspice for the spiciness, honey, figs and orange juice for the sweetness, the crispy ham for the spiciness (keyword "umami"), the cheese for the creamy elegance and the basil for that certain something.
+Our conclusion: This salad simply blew us away with its colorful bouquet of flavors: arugula and allspice for the spice, honey, fig, and orange juice for the sweetness, the crispy ham for the spice (keyword "umami"), the cheese for the creamy elegance, and the basil for that certain something.

-We were particularly (positively) surprised at how well basil and lentils go together.
+We were particularly (positively) surprised by how well basil and lentils go together.

-With a little bit of effort, it will definitely get even better.
-My recommendation: be bold with the seasoning and don't be squeamish about the honey or the allspice.
-Also choose arugula, which is beautifully bitter and, above all, hot.
-This goes perfectly with the sweetish lentils seasoned with allspice!
+It's sure to be even better if it's marinated a bit.
+My recommendation: go bold with the seasoning and don't be squeamish with the honey or allspice.
+Also, choose arugula, which is nicely bitter and, above all, spicy.
+It pairs perfectly with the sweet lentils seasoned with allspice!

-We recommend the Sancerre Rosé 2016 Domaine Jean-Max Roger as a suitable wine accompaniment.
-An immediately appealing wine: smells of applesauce, fresh, light acidity and aromas of raspberries, elegant, silky, smoky and slightly tart.
-The color is reminiscent of fresh salmon and the varietal character of the Pinot Noir is clearly pronounced
+As a suitable wine accompaniment, we recommend the Sancerre Rosé 2016 Domaine Jean-Max Roger .
+An immediately appealing wine: aromas of apple sauce, fresh, light acidity, and aromas of raspberries, elegant, silky, smoky, and slightly tart.
+Its color is reminiscent of fresh salmon, and the varietal character of the Pinot Noir is clearly evident.

 --

-The inspiration for this recipe comes from the cookbook " Lentils & Beans - The 100 Best Recipes for Legumes" by Manuela Rüther, Christian Verlag (2012).
-I found it on www.valentinas-kochbuch.de
+The inspiration for this recipe comes from the cookbook " Lentils & Beans – The 100 Best Recipes for Pulses" by Manuela Rüther, Christian Verlag (2012).
+I found it at www.valentinas-kochbuch.de